dhughes/CoolBeans/README.md

 When CoolBeans creates the creditCardDao it will first load all the beans specified in the constructorArgs.
 It will then create the creditCardDao and pass in the four already-created beans to the constructor.
 Once the object is constructed it will set the service property on the object to the specified service bean.
 Note, CoolBeans will look for a setter and use that if it can find it.
-For example, the service property above will first look for a function named setservice (note that this is case sensitive).
+For example, in the service property above, ColdBooks will first look for a function named setservice (note that this is case sensitive).
 If it can find it, it will pass in the service bean to that function.
 If not, it will simply set a public property on the object.